-How to become a professor - *Waiting list*
+How to become a professor in challenging times - *Waiting list*

 A step-by-step guide to pursue a successful academic career in science

 --> This course is closed!
 You can join the waiting list by sending an email to: [email protected]smartsciencecareer.com

 Are you confused about your academic career?
 There is a solution.

 - Are you struggling to get reliable and honest advice on how to pursue a successful academic career?

 - Do you want to become part of the small group of scientists who know how to succeed in academia?